 - Pine nuts

 Don’t get me wrong, I love that classic combination!
-But, how much more fun to mix and match and play around with flavors!
-By today I would simply describe pesto as a combination of fresh leafy greens, some type of nut, and a fat – usually a combination of EVOO and Parmesan.
+But, it’s also fun to mix and match and play around with flavors!
+I would simply describe pesto as a combination of fresh leafy greens, some type of nut, and a fat – usually a combination of EVOO and Parmesan.
 Although sometimes I leave the Parmesan out all together.

-So when I came home from the grocery store recently with a big bunch of organic carrots, and had a huge pile of gorgeous, fresh, leafy carrot tops, I decided to save them and try making a carrot top pesto!
+I recently came home with a big bunch of organic carrots.
+After trimming them I had a huge pile of gorgeous, fresh, leafy carrot tops.
+That got my wheels turning on what to do with a pile of greens.
+I decided to save them and try making a carrot top pesto!

 On a side note, I would like to clear up one thing.
 It seems like there is a common misconception that carrot tops may be poisonous.
 The first time I harvested carrots from my garden, I felt guilty getting rid of half of a delicious vegetable I had grown myself!
 At the time though, I found a lot of conflicting information on if carrot tops are edible.
 So I decided to play it safe and just compost them.
 But looking into this again recently, I found enough reputable sites assuring me there is no problem eating carrot tops.
 So I decided to give it a try!
 (And I am happy to report I have eaten this carrot top pesto with no ill affects. :))

-I used the basic pesto recipe in this Essentials of Classic Italian Cooking cookbook (below) to get a feel for proportions of ingredients.
+I used the basic pesto recipe in this Essentials of Classic Italian Cooking cookbook to get a feel for proportions of ingredients.
+(Find it on Amazon.)
 Then I customized from there.

 I only had a few pine nuts in the cupboard.
 I decided to use those up, and then for the rest of the nuts I used walnuts.
 You could really substitute any type of nut in here, and play with the flavor profile too!